isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/food-and-retail.md

       content: |
         As dine-in services are not allowed, F&B establishments are not required to implement SafeEntry for customers.
 However, all F&B establishments (including those with no dine-in services) must require their staff and vendors to do SafeEntry check-in.
 They must transit to TraceTogether-only SafeEntry when this is implemented from 17 May 2021.

         Staff at these outlets should also be trained to communicate good practices to customers (e.g. avoid forming clusters or join the demarcated queue lines while waiting for food).
 You can also put up signage to communicate these messages.

+    - title: My operating costs will increase due to the increased demand for takeaway containers.
+Can the Government help with costs?
+      content: |
+        To help mitigate costs, F&B establishments can encourage customers to bring their own takeaway containers.
+Some establishments have already started to do so by offering incentives such as a small discount.

+    - title: What if we run out of takeaway containers?
+      content: |
+        Singapore has sufficient stock of takeaway containers.
+Supply chains are open and new stocks are continuing to arrive in Singapore.
+Local suppliers are also ramping up their production capabilities to prepare to meet the increased demand.

+        We encourage everyone to bring their own clean containers when buying food.
+This will not only help to reduce the amount of waste generated but also ease the demand on disposable containers.
+In turn, establishments should allow patrons to use their own reusable containers.

+    - title: Where can workers whose work requires them to be on the move (e.g. taxi drivers, food delivery personnel, bus drivers) take their meals since dine-in is not allowed?
+      content: |
+        For service workers whose work requires them to be on the move e.g. delivery services, transport services, they should return to their office or homes for their meals.
+If this is not practical, they can eat in their vehicles, or in public spaces such as void decks, park benches.
+Workers are encouraged to observe the following while doing so:

+        (i)	Dine alone and keep a distance of at least one metre from another individual.
+They should refrain from interacting with other individuals; and

+        (ii)	Dine quickly and leave the public space in a clean state after they have consumed their meals.
+Wear masks as soon as they have finished eating or drinking.

     - title: Must a food delivery personnel wear a mask at all times?
       content: |